Frequently Asked Questions – FAQ

 Administration

-You can check your economy in Kuben (log in with your LUCAT-ID, external website) and with the financial administrator connected with your unit.
+You can check your economy in Kuben (log in with your LUCAT-ID, external website) and with the financial administrator connected with your division.

 You have to ask a financial officer if you need this information.